ceejbot/soulsy/README.md

 - [x] Improve the CMake files so rebuilding is reliable.
 - [x] Make Rust log to a second file in the same directory as SKSE.
 - [x] Add more Rust debug-level logging for happy-path cases.

-Second phase goals:

-- [ ] Move image loading code to Rust.
-This will bring in the [windows](https://lib.rs/crates/windows) crate ecosystem.
-- [ ] Move imgui rendering to Rust.
-Bindings exist already, plus a DX11 rendering back end.
-- [ ] Make image loading on-demand, to save memory.
-(Maybe an unimportant optimization?
-Measure.)
-- [ ] Add support for debug builds to CMake, or at least remove the half-done option.
-- [ ] Decide what to do about highlight animations.
-- [ ] Track highlight status in the controller to support animating a highlighted slot.

 ## License